 Pursuant to the terms of our settlement agreement with The Avicena Group, Inc. and its Chief Executive Officer, we have agreed not to, among other things, develop, commercialize, market, sell, license, transfer or otherwise exploit any substance, therapeutic, diagnostic or other methodology in the dermatological field or the fields of Parkinson's, Huntington's and ALS diseases for a period of 25 years, beginning on November 19, 2012.
-As a result, we may be limited in its ability to develop or collaborate on products in those fields, and we could miss valuable future opportunities thus potentially adversely affecting our financial results, business and business prospects.
+As a result, we may be limited in our ability to develop or collaborate on products in those fields, and we could miss valuable future opportunities thus potentially adversely affecting our financial results, business and business prospects.

-Under the NewLink Merck Agreement, we have ongoing obligations related to ERVEBO®, which may result in greater costs than we estimate, yet we will receive limited revenues, if any, from any future sales of ERVEBO®.
+Under the worldwide license and collaboration agreement between NewLink and Merck, dated November 2014 (the "NewLink Merck Agreement"), we have ongoing obligations related to ERVEBO®, which may result in greater costs than we estimate, yet we will receive limited revenues, if any, from any future sales of ERVEBO®.

 Even now that ERVEBO® has been approved, a number of factors may adversely affect commercial sales of such product and we may receive limited or no revenues under the NewLink Merck Agreement.
 For example, lack of familiarity with the viral vaccine and potential adverse events associated with vaccination may adversely affect physician and patient perception and uptake of such product.
 Furthermore, there are no assurances that the vaccine will be approved for inclusion in government stockpile programs, which may be material to the commercial success of the product candidate, either in the United States or abroad.
-Finally, in certain cases, our obligations to pay royalties to PHAC may exceed the royalties we receive from Merck.
+Finally, in certain cases, our obligations to pay royalties to the Public Health Agency of Canada ("PHAC") may exceed the royalties we receive from Merck.